 If a young adult leaves the program and wants to get reenter:

 The young adult must submit an application to the community based care lead agency for eligibility determination.
-Rules governing this re-entry process are currently in development.

 Living Arrangement Options